Fred Durst: Arrests

+Russia

 In 2015, Durst stated his interest in obtaining a Russian passport and spending half of the year in Crimea.
-He wrote a letter in which he stated that Vladimir Putin is "a great guy with clear moral principles and a nice person."
-Following that, Durst was banned by the Security Service of Ukraine from entering Ukraine for five years "in the interests of guaranteeing the security" of the country.
+On October 8, 2015, the Russian newspaper Izvestia reported that Durst responded positively to Sergey Aksyonov's call to settle in Crimea.
+He wrote a letter stating that Vladimir Putin is "a great guy with clear moral principles and a nice person".
+Additionally, at a concert during the 'Money Sucks Tour' in Voronezh, Russia, he picked up a flag thrown on stage with an anti-Ukrainian slogan on it.
+Because of these controversies, he was banned by the Security Service of Ukraine from entering Ukraine for five years starting in November 2015 "in the interests of guaranteeing the security" of the country.
+In an official statement, Durst denied reports of asking to acquire Russian citizenship.

+In November 2025, a Limp Bizkit concert in Tallinn set for May 2026 was canceled due to Durst's comments on Russia.
+Estonian Minister of Foreign Affairs Margus Tsahkna stated that those supportive of Russia, especially following the 2022 Russian invasion of Ukraine, had "no place on Estonian stages".
+The show's organizer pointed out that the band often performs in pro-Ukrainian countries and that Durst never spoke in favor of the invasion, while surmising his previous comments were due to "living in a distorted information bubble" at the time.

+Miscellaneous

 During the 2018 California wildfires, Durst's house burned down and he lost a majority of his possessions.
-His bandmate, Wes Borland, also lost several pieces of equipment in the fire.
-These were stored in Durst's house as they were scheduled to record the day after the fire.
+His bandmate, Wes Borland, also lost several pieces of equipment in the fire that were stored in Durst's home in anticipation of a scheduled recording session.

+Durst is known for regularly wearing a red New York Yankees baseball cap.